Note

 Managed feature store provides the following monitoring capabilities:

-- Status of materialization jobs - You can view status of materialization jobs using the UI, CLI or SDK
+- Status of materialization jobs - View the status of materialization jobs using the UI, CLI, or SDK

-- Notification on materialization jobs - You can set up email notifications on the different statuses of the materialization jobs
+- Notification on materialization jobs - Set up email notifications for different statuses of the materialization jobs

 Security

-- Query across feature stores - You can create multiple feature stores with different access permissions for users, but allow querying (for example, generate training data) from across multiple feature stores
+- Query across feature stores - Create multiple feature stores with different access permissions for users, while allowing querying (for example, generate training data) across multiple feature stores